Continue reading...

 ©Thomas Retterath/iStock via Getty Images

 A lioness typically gives birth to a litter of one to four cubs at a time.
 Several lionesses within a single pride commonly give birth within a few months of one another and may raise their cubs communally.
-However, for the first few months, the mother lioness fully dedicates herself to her own cubs, often moving them every few days and hiding them from potential threats.
+However, for the first few months, a mother lioness fully dedicates herself to her own cubs, often moving them every few days to hide them from potential threats.

 Lionesses in a pride are often related and work together to care for young cubs.